wp-plugins/dynamic-dates/readme.txt

 Tested up to: 3.1.2
 Stable tag: trunk

-A WordPress plugin that dynamically calculates dates in your post or page.
+A WordPress plugin that dynamically calculates relative dates in your post or page.

 == Description ==

-A WordPress plugin that dynamically calculates dates and times.
+A WordPress plugin that dynamically calculates relative dates and times.
 Custom dates can be inserted in your post or page with short-codes.

 Requires WordPress 3.0 and PHP 5.3.